Philippa-Jennings/Ensek-Tech-Test/README.md

 Worksheet 4 = UI Automation - all tests from original set that I would automate.
 I have included some Locators for the buy page tests<br>

 **Postman collection** <br>
 This is an exported file detailing the endpoints to be tested.
-I have included a test for each item within the collection which should be run per endpoint item.<br>
+I have included a test for each item within the collection which can be run via run collection option.
+I have set a variable for the collection so that the baseURL is automatically added for each endpoint from one location<br>

 **Test results from Postman tests:**<br>
 get energy = pass <br>